Katy Trail State Park: Route

 The Katy Trail currently begins at Machens (mile-marker 27) on the Missouri River and runs along the northern bank of the river for most of the trail's length.
-The next major city along the trail is Jefferson City — the state capital.
-At mile-marker 169.9 (McBaine) the trail intersects the MKT Trail, which leads into downtown Columbia, the largest city along the trail.
-The Katy then deviates from its original path and crosses the Missouri River at Boonville on the Boonslick Bridge instead of the original MKT Bridge.
-From here the trail runs to its terminus in Clinton at mile-marker 264.6.
+The next major city along the trail is Jefferson City, the state capital.
+At mile-marker 169.9 (McBaine), the trail intersects the MKT Trail, which leads into downtown Columbia, the largest city along the trail.
+The Katy trail then deviates from the rail route, crossing the Missouri River at Boonville on the Boonslick Bridge instead of the original MKT Bridge, then running to its terminus in Clinton at mile-marker 264.6.

-Issues

-The MKT bridge at Boonville
+MKT bridge at Boonville

 The Katy Trail is part of the U.S. railbank, which means it must remain connected to the national railway network so that it could be returned to active railway use.
 The segment of the trail between St. Charles and Sedalia was connected in two locations.
 One of these connections is in St. Charles and the other was provided by the Missouri–Kansas–Texas Bridge at Boonville.
 The Missouri Department of Natural Resources was granted the right to keep the bridge in place and to use it at the MDNR's discretion as part of the trail under the Interim Trail Agreement of June 25, 1987.
 But on April 28, 2005, the Missouri Department of Natural Resources amended the agreement, abandoning its rights to the bridge and allowing Union Pacific to remove the bridge and thus creating two independent segments in the trail, east and west of Boonville.
 If the connection in St. Charles is destroyed or otherwise rendered unusable by rail (such as by natural disaster), the segment of the trail between St. Charles and Boonville would lose its railbanked status and ownership of the land would probably revert to its original owners from before the MKT Line was built.
 The same could happen to the segment east of Boonville if its connection is lost.

 On February 4, 2010, Missouri Governor Jay Nixon announced that Union Pacific Railroad would give the bridge to the city of Boonville, ending a nearly six-year dispute over the bridge and the trail.
 The city announced it would restore the bridge and incorporate it back into the Katy Trail bicycle and hiking trail.